-While the chicken wire is helpful in keeping chicken inside the coop, hardware mesh helps in keeping any predators out.
+While the chicken wire is helpful in keeping chickens inside the coop, hardware mesh helps in keeping any predators out.

-So, bury at least two feet of hardware mesh around the areas.
+So, bury at least 2-feet of hardware mesh around the areas.

 If you are using a chicken tractor, then the same rule goes for that too.
 Cover its floor with hardware mesh so predators can’t find their way to chickens by digging through it.